Red Mandevilla flowers

 This evergreen, twining vine produces rich red trumpet flowers from spring until fall; a lovely choice for trellises, garden fences or walls; prefers part shade

 Red Mandevilla features bold red tubular flowers along the branches from late spring to mid fall.
 Its glossy pointy leaves remain dark green in color throughout the year.
-The fruit is not ornamentally significant.

 This plant will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;